foreveryone1/ObsidianNotes/1 notes/11 media/20230701 The water is up to our ears.md

 # If this is water, are we fish?

-However, we do not take to the environment surrounding us as well as the fish in the analogy.
 A growing unease with the excesses of individualism can be seen among the young.
-Social media discourse is inundated with alternatives to individualistic liberal life, from posts advocating "trad life" or "anti-work" sentiments, to mockeries of common individualistic archetypes such as grindset influencers and capitalistic girl bosses.
+Social media discourse is inundated with alternatives to individualistic liberal life, from posts advocating "trad life" or "anti-work" sentiments, to mockeries of common archetypes such as grindset influencers and capitalistic girl bosses.

 Yet these alternatives to capitalist thinking remain highly individualistic solutions.
-A retreat into rural Arcady or a withdrawal from capitalistic striving are both solutions on an individual scale, merely behavioural adjustments to cope with or to change how one interacts with capitalism.
+A retreat into rural Arcady or a withdrawal from capitalist striving are both solutions on an individual scale, merely behavioural adjustments to cope with or to change how one interacts with capitalism.

 Why is it that critiques of liberal capitalism still assume the posture of individualism?
 Though capitalism and individualism both constitute part of the water that envelopes us, the tensions inherent to capitalism - the difference between the haves and have-nots, the injustices of uneven distribution, the stratification of a nominally meritocratic society based on circumstances of birth, are more easily laid bare than the flaws of individualism.